kseniaadel/Documentation/README.md

 # KVK\_DataAccess

-KVK\_DataAccess is a Windows Forms application designed to automate battery charging and discharging decisions based on real-time electricity prices, weather forecasts, and sensor data from an EWS (Energy Web Service) client.
-The application integrates with external APIs and updates a SQL Server database to reflect the current battery status for further analysis.
+**KVK\_DataAccess** is a Windows Forms-based desktop application that automates battery charging and discharging based on live electricity tariffs, short-term weather forecasts, and real-time sensor data received from an EWS (Energy Web Service) interface.
+It connects to various APIs and updates a SQL Server database to reflect current battery activity, enabling data analysis and informed decision-making.

-## 💡 Key Features
+## 💡 Main Capabilities

-* **Real-Time Electricity Pricing**: Fetches current electricity prices from the Nord Pool API and updates the application every minute.
+* **Dynamic Electricity Pricing**: Pulls up-to-date electricity rates from the Nord Pool API and refreshes data every minute.
-* **Weather Forecast Integration**: Retrieves a 3-day weather forecast from the Open-Meteo API to influence battery behavior under changing weather conditions.
+* **Weather-Based Behavior Adjustment**: Integrates with the Open-Meteo API to obtain a 3-day forecast, which influences battery management decisions.
-* **EWS Data Retrieval**: Connects to a SOAP-based EWS service to read current ISS (instantaneous sensor) and battery values.
+* **Sensor Data via EWS**: Interfaces with a SOAP-based EWS service to fetch real-time ISS (instantaneous sensor) readings and battery metrics.
-* **Automated Battery Logic**:
+* **Automated Battery Management**:

-  * Charges when battery level is low or when prices are below a user-defined threshold.
+  * Charges when the battery level is low or when energy prices fall below a user-defined limit.
-  * Discharges during peak price periods or when returning home is imminent.
+  * Discharges during high-tariff periods or prior to a scheduled return home.
-  * Considers time of day (night, afternoon) and weather conditions.
+  * Takes into account time of day (e.g., night or afternoon) and forecasted weather conditions.
-* **SQL Server Updates**: Writes current battery status and scenario data to the `BIP_Result` table for the `Yellow_Team`.
+* **SQL Server Integration**: Logs current battery state and decision-making scenarios into the `BIP_Result` table used by the `Yellow_Team`.
-* **Configurable Settings**: Adjust buying price threshold and expected return time directly in the UI.
+* **Adjustable Parameters**: Allows users to configure the buying price threshold and expected home arrival time through the interface.

-## 📋 Prerequisites
+## 🗌 Requirements

-* **Operating System**: Windows 10 or later
+* **Operating System**: Windows 10 or newer
-* **.NET Framework**: 4.7.2 or higher (or .NET Core 3.1+ if ported)
+* **.NET Framework**: 4.7.2 or later (or .NET Core 3.1+ if migrated)
-* **Development Environment**: Visual Studio 2019/2022 with Windows Forms workload
+* **IDE**: Visual Studio 2019 or 2022 with Windows Forms workload installed
-* **Database**: SQL Server 2016+ accessible at your network
+* **Database**: SQL Server 2016 or higher available on your network
-* **Network Access**:
+* **Network Connectivity**:

-  * EWS service endpoint (e.g., `172.16.16.60`)
+  * Access to the EWS server (e.g., `172.16.16.60`)
-  * Internet access to `api.open-meteo.com` and `dashboard.elering.ee`
+  * Internet access for `api.open-meteo.com` and `dashboard.elering.ee`

-## 🔧 Configuration
+## 🔧 Setup & Configuration

 1. **Clone the Repository**